SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_MakeYourApplicationSecure.md

 The security library creates a configuration object that fits the environment it is run in by parsing the `VCAP_SERVICES` environment variable.
 For the test we want to override that parsing with test settings.
 This can be done by adding the `@TestPropertySource` annotation right before the test class declaration.
-Here the required properties can be overriden so that they match the inforamtion that is contained in the `jwt` token that is generated for the test.
+Here the required properties can be overridden so that they match the information contained in the `jwt` token that is generated for the test.
 To simplify the setup we use the defaults from the `SecurityTestRule`

 ```java